mnemnion/JLpeg.jl/Plans.md

 Consider: with `:alt, :seq, :element`, we currently push the `:alt` choice frame in `:expr`, then call `:alt`, push the `:seq` choice frame, call `:element`, and backtrack over those rules several times over if we don't get a "|".
-With the prefix matching, we push `:alt, :seq, :element` choice frames, then jump to `:element`.
+With the prefix matching, we push `:alt, :seq, :element` choice frames, then call to `:element`.
 `:element` failing has to fail all those, but if `:element` succeeds, we drop the call frame on `return`, drop the `:element` choice frame on WinCommit, which updates the `:seq` frame to point at the element-win condition. `:seq` has to fail twice,